wp-plugins/thumbgen/readme.txt

 == Changelog ==

+= 2.5.1 =
+* Fixed a bug in the names generation (thanks beetrootman!)
+* Fixed a problem with the gif images rotation and background

 = 2.5 =
 * Main function updated!!!
 (ATTENTION, if you upgrade, maybe it will need to review your code)
 * A lot of new features: rotation, effects, background, halign, valign, etc.